bauwenst/TkTkT/README.md

 `tktkt.preparation.huggingface`.

 Here's a non-exhaustive list of reasons:
-1. The HuggingFace `tokenizers` library has horrifically un(der)documented Python interfaces.
+1. The HuggingFace `tokenizers` package has horrifically un(der)documented Python interfaces.
 Some classes even accept arguments that aren't in their signature.
-2. The `tokenizers` library is implemented in Rust and hence there is no possibility of inspecting implementations in any Python IDE.
-Have fun using your black box.
+2. The `tokenizers` package is implemented in Rust and hence there is no possibility of inspecting implementations in any Python IDE.
+And given that the implementations are buggy, this is a massive problem.
+3. The `transformers` package forces special tokens (`<|endoftext|>`, `[CLS]`, `[SEP]`, ...) to be treated as if they are user input.
+That's a security vulnerability.
+   - Special tokens should _never_ be treated like text.
+They should be seen as IDs without a name.
+They are purely for adding extra embedding vectors to the input of a downstream language model.
+   - Yet, in the `PreTrainedTokenizerBase` class, specials must be declared using _only a string_ with _no identifier_, and the point at which these strings receive their identifier is when they are run through the _exact same_ method that converts the tokens from user input to identifiers.
-3. The `tokenizers` interface does not allow separating preprocessing from the actual tokenisation algorithm.
+4. The `tokenizers` interface does not allow separating preprocessing from the actual tokenisation algorithm.
    - The `PreTrainedTokenizerBase` class, from which the "slow" (Pythonic) `PreTrainedTokenizer` and "fast" (Rustic) `PreTrainedTokenizerFast` classes both inherit, only declares an end-to-end `.tokenize()` method (equivalent to TkTkT's `.prepareAndTokenise()`).
 The interface for these subclasses is different enough that both lack features of the other: